• Home

 • Newman Center Plans

-Becoming Catholic (RCIA)
+Becoming Catholic (OCIA)

 The path to becoming Catholic starts with the Rite of Christian Initiation for Adults.

-RCIA is a series of group sessions to educate and lead people through the process of entering the Catholic Church.
+OCIA is a series of group sessions to educate and lead people through the process of entering the Catholic Church.

 • Reach out